guidefari/here_hugo/apps/v2/src/content/note/effect-scoped-transactions.md

 After 100 milliseconds, the timeout asks Effect to interrupt `badTimedTransfer`.
 The uninterruptible body ignores that request, waits five seconds, and runs the second update.
 Only then can the pending interruption take effect and let `withTransaction` roll back.
 The caller waited five seconds for a timeout set to 100 milliseconds.

-The same problem applies to a slow query or network call. `withTransaction` instead protects only the work needed to leave the database connection in a finished state.
+The same problem applies to a slow query or network call. `withTransaction` protects only the work needed to finish the database transaction and release the connection.

 Nested `withTransaction` calls use savepoints rather than independent transactions.
 [See when that happens and how failure behaves](/note/effect-nested-transactions/).

-## What interruption cannot promise

-[Fiber](/bliki/effect-fibers/) interruption is not proof that a database command never ran.

-The PostgreSQL RC driver makes a best-effort cancellation request for a running query with `pg_cancel_backend`.
-That request can race with the query finishing, and cancellation itself can fail.
-Other drivers may behave differently.

-Cancelling the application does not guarantee that the database stopped the query.
-The transaction is the safety boundary: until `COMMIT`, its writes are not permanent.

-When the body is interrupted, `withTransaction` sends `ROLLBACK` before it releases the connection.
-That discards every write made in the transaction, even if the database finished a query after cancellation was requested.

-It cannot undo a transaction that already committed.
-There is also an uncertain edge near commit: once the body succeeds and the masked commit path begins, a pending interrupt does not change that chosen commit into a rollback.
-If a caller may retry after losing the response, use an idempotency key or a database uniqueness rule.

 ## The rule of thumb

 Use `SqlClient.withTransaction` as the transaction boundary.
 Keep remote calls and long waits outside it where possible.

-A scope handles the connection lifetime. `withTransaction` adds the database rule that the scope alone lacks: every exit ends in commit or rollback before the connection is released.
+A scope handles the connection lifetime. `withTransaction` adds the rule that the scope alone lacks: every exit commits or rolls back before the connection is released.

 The API is still prerelease and lives under `effect/unstable/sql`, so check it again when moving beyond `4.0.0-rc.112`.